 Visiting Copenhagen and want our exact weekend itinerary?
 3 Days in Copenhagen Itinerary | The Perfect Trip to Denmark

 DESIGN MUSEUM DANMARK

 Danish design is world-famous and for good reason.
 With a focus on functionality and modesty, danish designers are the ones behind the Y and ‘Egg’ chair as well as the design of the Sydney Opera House.
 Learn more about danish design throughout history up to the present day at this well-curated, fun museum.

 Travelling elsewhere in Europe or the world?
-Check out the rest of my travel guides here.
+Check out the rest of our travel guides here.

-If you’ve been following Roam and Thrive for a while you’ll know that no day is complete without a little exercise and I feel that the Danes hold the same belief.
-Most of the population cycle everywhere and the city is well planned to include cycle lanes and recreational areas.
+If you’ve been following Roam & Thrive for a while you’ll know that no day is complete without a little exercise and I feel that the Danes hold the same belief.
+Most of the Danish population cycles everywhere and the city is well planned to include cycle lanes and recreational areas.
 Rent a bike and create your own sightseeing itinerary, go on a cycle tour or why not go for a run along the beautiful canals and experience life like a local.